 6. Product pricing: Numerous e-commerce systems include single-item and group price options, in addition to sale and discount selling.

 7. Item size and weight: The size and weight of the item are used by e-commerce platforms to compute real-time delivery charges and generate tags.
-This is optional, however, it can streamline your shipping procedure and save your effort.
+This is optional, however, it can streamline your shipping procedure and save you effort.

-8. Inventory: Enter stock availability for every product, and the e-commerce system will monitor your stock levels when items are sold.
+8. Inventory: Enter a stock availability for every product, and the e-commerce system will monitor your stock levels when items are sold.

 9. Your story: Create the “About Us” part of your site to reach out to potential customers.
 Share your own narrative, enhance it with images and videos, and make it fun and engaging to maintain consumer interest.